Tech901/web-programming-precourse/PreCourse-Exercise.md

 Let's take a peak at what we've created so far.
 To do this we will be using the Live Server Extension.
 Save your 'index.html' file

-1. Open the Command Pallete by pressing F1 or CTRL + SHIFT + P and type Live Server: Open With Live Server to start a server or type Live Server: Stop Live Server to stop a server
+1. Open the Command Pallete by pressing F1 or CTRL + SHIFT + P
+2. Type **_Live Server: Open With Live Server_** to start a server or type Live Server: Stop Live Server to stop a server

 Your page should open in your default browser.
-If your code is correct you will have a blank page with an image.
+If your code is correct, you will have a blank page with an image.

     <!DOCTYPE html>
     <html>